-- Transparency—We follow a rigid process for responding to any government requests for customer data.
-We also disclose information about the number and type of requests we receive from governments through our Google Transparency Report.
-Learn more about transparency.
+- Transparency—Google responds to government requests for customer data.
+Google also discloses information about the number and type of requests we receive from governments through the Google Transparency Report.
+For more details, go to:

-- Smart features and personalization—You or your users decide whether smart features in Gmail, Chat, and Meet, and personalization features in other Google products, can use data from Gmail, Chat, and Meet.
-You can configure these settings for users, and users can always choose their own settings.
-Learn more about Smart features and personalization.
+Smart features and personalization—You and your users decide whether smart features in Meet and personalization features in other Google products can use data from Meet.
+You can choose default settings for your users.
+Users can make different choices for their meetings.
+For more details, go to:

 To help ensure data security and privacy, Meet supports the following encryption measures: